 As there is little fiber in the resulting drink, digestion is very quick and allows the maximum amount of the beneficial compounds in the juice to be absorbed into the body and bloodstream.
-This results in quick energy which may not last as long as with blended drinks, however are great for times when high energy is needed such as a pre-workout drink or before going on a jog.
+This results in quick energy which may not last as long as with blended drinks, however, are great for times when high energy is needed such as a pre-workout boost.

 Wait, Isn’t Fiber Supposed to be Good For You?

 In a word, yes.
-However, having too much fiber can also cause issues such as constipation, bloating, and generally feeling full despite also feeling hungry.
+However, there are pros and cons of fiber.
+Just like too much any nutrient can cause issues, having too much fiber can cause issues such as constipation, bloating, and generally feeling full despite also feeling hungry.

 Which is Best for Overall Nutrition?

 This is a much more complex question than simply choosing blending or juicing.
 Both styles of processing have their advantages, and both have some disadvantages.
 As well, the rest of the diet as a whole must be taken into account.

 For example, in a paleo-keto diet, blending is a preferred processing method as it uses the entirety of the food in the blender which is important for keeping as many fats and proteins inside the drink as possible.
 As well, nuts such as almonds can be blended into the drinks, or added via almond suspensions such as almond milk.